How Higher Education IT Teams Reduce Risk and Rework with Project Management Software

 This type of project management software is designed to coordinate project execution.
 It is not designed to replace service desks, asset management systems, or IT service management platforms.

-During shortlisting, IT PMO teams at universities and colleges often include platforms like Workzone because they combine intake, approvals, workload visibility, and reporting within a single, dependency-aware system.
+At this stage, teams often include platforms like Workzone when they need intake, projects, approvals, workload visibility, collaboration, and reporting in one structured system.

 Real-world use cases in Higher Education